Update: 16 additional McDowell residents test positive for COVID-19

-In a week that saw COVID-19 cases increase across North Carolina, McDowell had 78 additional people test positive, health officials said.
+Seventy-eight additional people were quarantined in McDowell County last week after testing positive for COVID-19.

-On Friday, the McDowell County Health Department said 16 additional McDowell County residents had tested positive for novel coronavirus (COVID-19).
+The McDowell County Health Department said Friday 16 additional McDowell County residents tested positive for novel coronavirus (COVID-19) to reach that weekly total.

-The state's spike in numbers and rise in hospitalizations come as North Carolina's Phase 3 is set to expire Oct.
-23, according to a story in the News & Observer of Raleigh.

-Gov. Roy Cooper on Thursday did not offer any hints about whether he will extend or repeal some of the guidelines, saying he will examine the data next week.

-“North Carolina had its highest daily number of recorded cases yesterday,” said regional Public Health Director Karen Powell on Friday.
-“Hospitalizations continue to rise and the death toll is increasing.
-The COVID-19 pandemic is not over and individuals should continue to use the highest precautions to stay safe.
-Large gatherings of individuals, without face coverings, continues to be a major source of transmission.
-Please be vigilant in wearing a face covering, washing your hands and practicing social distancing.
-If you think you have been exposed, get tested.
-If you do test positive for COVID-19, stay at home for the full 10 days in order to not pass the virus to others.”
+“North Carolina had its highest daily number of recorded cases yesterday,” said Public Health Director Karen Powell on Friday.
+“Hospitalizations continue to rise and the death toll is increasing."

+The message remained the same: Wear a mask, wash hands and social distance.

-Friday's report brought the number of positives to 1,103 in McDowell County.
+Friday's report brought the lab-confirmed total number of positives to 1,103 in McDowell County since the pandemic began.
 A week ago, McDowell had 1,025 positive cases.
-So in the course of a week, 78 more people in McDowell have tested positive for COVID-19.

 Support Local Journalism